mpm-msc/snow/README.md

 Possible Improvements
 ====
   * Documentation & Readability
-  * BufferDataInterface should rely on composition as opposed to inheritance.
+  * BufferDataInterface should rely on composition as opposed to inheritance or go down [ecs](https://en.wikipedia.org/wiki/Entity_component_system)-route
+  * Tests should rely more on polymorphism
+  * Test out warp operations